 Movie buffs will appreciate the endless genre nods scattered around like props in a Hollywood backlot.
 Kerridge was a real-life Monroe impersonator cast for her striking resemblance to the actress, which should give you some indication of Zimmermann’s loving attention to detail, and there are all kinds of trivia titbits to sink your proverbial teeth into.
 Eric’s narrative is permeated with intercuts from classic movies as he slips in and out of different personas, descending into Cary Grant monologues during everyday conversations and dressing like a hood from a James Cagney gangster flick.
 He even changes his name to Cody Jarrett, a psychotic criminal portrayed by Cagney in White Heat, and when he pushes his aunt down the stairs, imitating a scene from Kiss of Death, events take a dire and irrevocable turn.

 There’s a camp, overtly fictional tone to the movie that is offset by moments of graphic violence, the kind that are staged and lit to reflect the Hollywood fantasy of classic cinema, as well as that existing in our protagonist’s mind.
 After convincing himself that O’Connor is in fact the real Monroe, Eric takes his obsessions to the next level, adorning a Dracula cape as he seeks retribution on a hooker who glibly questioned his manhood.
-Dracula is just one of several personas that Eric assumes as his list of victims grows and his grasp on reality becomes ever more tenuous.
-There’s a scene of almost carnival grotesquery where he hunts down a young Mickey Rourke in full cowboy regalia; a co-worker who welshed on a movie trivia bet.
+Dracula is one of just several personas Eric assumes as his list of victims grows and his grasp on reality becomes ever more tenuous.
+There’s a scene of almost carnival grotesquery in which Eric hunts down a young Mickey Rourke in full cowboy regalia; a co-worker who welshed on a movie trivia bet.
 A scene that sees Eric stalk his former boss in Mummy bandages is shot just like a golden age horror movie.
-When he looks at his reflection, Eric sees not himself but the characters he has been weaned on.
+When he looks at his reflection, Eric sees not himself, but the characters he was weaned on.

-Christopher is hugely impressive in only his second film following his turn as an obsessed cycling enthusiast in Peter Yates’ 1979 Oscar-nominated comedy drama Breaking Away, leaping from giggling schoolboy to manic depressive with dazzling aplomb.
-There is a sub-narrative featuring cult B-movie legend Tim Thomerson’s post-hippy psychiatrist, Dr. Jerry Moriarty, who sees Binford as a victim of society and not the madman the police captain has him pegged for, but those scenes are mostly tacked-on for expostional purposes.
-Fade to Black loses its way during the final act, ditching the character study for an overblown stand-off on the roof of Mann’s Chinese Theatre on the Hollywood Walk of Fame.
-Such a cavalier finale proves a fitting end for a character who falls so desperately apart.
-His ravings may be garbed in theatrical opulence, but the real Eric Binfords inhabit dark corners, however lively their disposition.
+Christopher is hugely impressive in only his second film following his turn as an obsessed cycling enthusiast in Peter Yates’ 1979, Oscar-nominated comedy drama Breaking Away, leaping from giggling schoolboy to manic depressive with dazzling aplomb.
+There is a sub-narrative featuring cult B-movie legend Tim Thomerson’s post-hippy psychiatrist, Dr. Jerry Moriarty, who sees Binford as a victim of society, not the madman the police captain has him pegged for, but those scenes are mostly tacked-on for expostional purposes.
+Fade to Black loses its way during the final act, ditching the character study for an overblown stand-off on the roof of Mann’s Chinese Theatre, but such a cavalier finale proves a fitting end for a character who falls so desperately apart.
+His ravings may be garbed in theatrical opulence, but the real Eric Binfords inhabit dark corners.